post-cirrus/Vagrant-Basic-Templates/Vagrantfile-Modules-Env/README.md

 vagrant ssh
 ```

-Now Go to [Create Module Development Structure](https://couldhardware.atlassian.net/wiki/plugins/createcontent/draft-createpage.action?draftId=9568283) and follow the instructions on how to setup your development structure.
+Now Go to [Create Development Structure](https://couldhardware.atlassian.net/wiki/plugins/createcontent/draft-createpage.action?draftId=9568283) and follow the instructions on how to setup your development structure.